pvlm-txt/pasthetics/README.md

 5. Choose Pasthetics from the Drop-Down Menu.

 ## Install via .zip
-1. Download latest .zip from /master
+1. Download latest .zip from [here](https://github.com/pvlm-txt/pasthetics/releases/latest)
 2. Open Brackets
 3. Navigate to Exensions
 4. Drag and Drop .zip into the import Field
+5. View > Designs
+6. Choose Pasthetics from the Drop-Down Menu.